-There were three boys in Shelby, Ohio who laid the groundwork an entire generation of reading American kids—and a President of the United States—simply by playing hard in the summertime and doing what 14-year old boys do best: making and dodging trouble.
+There were three boys in Shelby, Ohio who laid the groundwork for an entire generation of reading American kids—and a President of the United States—by simply playing hard in the summertime and doing what 14-year old boys do best: making and dodging trouble.

 The stories were told by a fictional narrator named Jerry Todd, and the adventures he recounted of himself and his friends comprised a collection of 27 novels published from 1924-40 called The Jerry Todd Books and The Poppy Ott Books.